EUDAT-Training/B2FIND-Training/04-install-CKAN.md

 <!-- figure follows -->

 > Troubleshooting :
 > If your tomcat for the OAI server runs on the same machine as apache for CKAN, You will encounter clashes with the port.

-Please decide which service you want use and stop the other e.g. by
+Either you decide which service you want use and stop the other e.g. by
 ```sh
 sudo service tomcat7 stop
 ```